digitaIfabric/chatty-cathy/README.md

-React Boilerplate
+Chatty - Cathy
 =====================

-A minimal and light dev environment for ReactJS.
+Small real time web chat application like Slack built with popular libraries such as React, Babel and WebPack.

+### Functionality
+* Client-side SPA (single-page app) built with ReactJS
+* Contains a chat log displaying messages and notifications
+* Contains an input field to change your name and an input field to send a message
+* The client-side app communicates with a server via WebSockets for multi-user real-time updates
+* No persistent database is involved; the focus is on the client-side experience

 ### Usage

-Clone the boilerplate and create your own git repo.

 ```
-git clone git@github.com:lighthouse-labs/react-simple-boilerplate.git
+git clone git@github.com:digitalfabric92/chatty-cathy.git
-cd react-simple-boilerplate
+cd chatty-cathy
-git remote rm origin
-git remote add origin [YOUR NEW REPOSITORY]
-# Manually update your package.json file
 ```

-Install the dependencies and start the server.
+Install the dependencies and start the react server

 ```
 npm install